 It wasn’t until I had roommates.

-They suggested that I should go to the doctor and see if I had ADHD or something related to ADHD because I was always doing things like leaving things laying around, leaving cupboard doors open, and leaving the fridge door opened all the time.
+They suggested that I should go to the doctor and see if I had ADHD or something related to ADHD because I was always doing things like leaving things lying around, leaving cupboard doors open, and leaving the fridge door opened all the time.

 They saw all these signs, and they’re like, “Hey, you should go get checked out to see if you have ADHD.”
-I was doing these things that annoyed people, but I didn’t mean to do it, and I don’t like annoying people
+I was doing these things that annoyed people, but I didn’t mean to do it, and I don’t like annoying people.

 I was doing stuff that annoyed people.
 I didn’t mean to do it because I don’t like annoying people.